HorizonDroid-Devices/official_devices/README.md

 ## `team.json` Structure

-This file should contain every team member working on **Awaken OS** in the given format:
+This file should contain every team member working on **HorizonDroid** in the given format:

 ```json
 {